elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 This spec specifies the instrumentation of applications / services running on AWS Lambda.

 An AWS Lambda application needs to implement a **handler method** that is called whenever that Lambda function is invoked.
 A handler method receives (at least) two objects with useful information:
 - `event`: Depending on the trigger type of the Lambda function this object contains different, trigger-specific data.
-For some trigger types this object might be even missing / being a void object.
+For some trigger types this object may be empty/null.
 - `context`: This object provides generic (trigger agnostic) meta information about the Lambda function.

 In our instrumentation we use these objects to derive useful meta and context information.